Lumieducation/H5P-Nodejs-library/README.md

 This project is a re-implementation of the [H5P-Editor-PHP-library](https://github.com/h5p/h5p-editor-php-library) and [H5P-PHP-library](https://github.com/h5p/h5p-php-library) for Nodejs.
 It is written in TypeScript but can be used in JavaScript just as well.

-Please note that this project is in a very early and experimental stage.
+Please note that this project is in a early stage.
+Things will not work as expected and the interfaces are not stable yet!
 If you have questions or want to contribute, feel free to open issues or pull requests.

 An example of how to integrate and use this library with [Express](https://expressjs.com/) can be found in [examples](examples/).